 We are walkers and cyclists ourselves, so it really matters to us that you have a good holiday.
 We are still a small business, with a lot of local knowledge, and personal enthusiasm for the outdoors.
-If you've got any queries, we're always happy to help, so don't hesitate to pick up the phone or drop us an email, or call in and see us if you're in Keswick.
+If you've got any queries, we're always happy to help, so don't hesitate to pick up the phone or drop us an email.

-We specialise in UK holidays, and by concentrating on what we consider the best routes, we get to know the trails, accommodation, and local area intimately.
+- We specialise in UK holidays, and by concentrating on what we consider the best routes, we get to know the trails, accommodation, and local area intimately. - All your accommodation has been carefully selected and is regularly monitored. - We listen to you and tailor each holiday to meet your requirements.

-- All your accommodation has been carefully selected and is regularly monitored. - We listen to you and tailor each holiday to meet your requirements. - We have an excellent level of customer service. - We have 15 years' experience, and very high levels of customer satisfaction. - Peace of mind help is only ever a telephone call away. - We're all outdoor enthusiasts we know what makes a good holiday, and we want you to have one! - 15% discount card for all your outdoor equipment purchases from Cotswold Outdoors. - 100% financial protection in the very unlikely event of Mickledore's financial failure, you receive a full refund.
+- We have an excellent level of customer service. - We have 15 years' experience, and very high levels of customer satisfaction. - Peace of mind help is only ever a telephone call away. - We're all outdoor enthusiasts we know what makes a good holiday, and we want you to have one! - 100% financial protection in the very unlikely event of Mickledore's financial failure, you receive a full refund.